Purdue Pharma, US states agree to new opioid settlement

 Purdue appealed that decision, which, if left standing, could have scuttled a common method of reaching settlements in sweeping, complicated lawsuits.

-Meanwhile, U.S Bankruptcy Judge Robert Drain, who had approved the earlier plan, ordered the parties into mediation and on several occasions gave them more time to hammer out a deal.
+Connecticut Attorney General William Tong has repeatedly said he has felt a “special obligation to be aggressive” in the case because Purdue is headquartered in the state.
+He expressed some disappointment Thursday with the final settlement, even though he said it was 40% more than the previous one.

+“I wanted more.
+I still want more.
+But I took it as far as I could take it,” he said during a news conference.
+“If we were to continue, we would do it alone and that is untenable.”

-The new plan still requires Drain’s approval.
+The new settlement requires approval from U.S Bankruptcy Judge Robert Drain.
 Appeals related to the previous version of the plan could continue moving through the court system.

-In a separate push to hold the Sacklers accountable for the opioid crisis, a group of seven U.S. senators, all Democrats, wrote the U.S. Department of Justice in February asking prosecutors to consider criminal charges against family members.
+Associated Press writers Dave Collins and Susan Haigh in Connecticut contributed to this report.